Attention! Your Vision Language Model Could Be Maliciously Manipulated: Conclusion

 In this work, we empirically and theoretically validate that visual perturbations induce more severe distortions in model outputs compared to textual prompt modifications.
 Based on this finding, we introduce \fname, the first method enabling precise adversarial manipulation of VLMs.
 Extensive experiments show that \name achieves high effectiveness across a wide range of adversarial scenarios (\eg, jailbreaking, hijacking, hallucination, privacy breaches, denial-of-service, \etc).
 Besides, \name can serve as a robust watermarking technique for copyright protection, highlighting its versatility across diverse applications.
 Our findings reveal a previously unidentified vulnerability in VLMs and underscore the critical need for developing more secure training paradigms for large models.
 Also, it paves a new way to enhance the robustness of VLMs against numerous attacks if we can successfully break such manipulation.

 \textbf{Limitation.} While \name poses a significant threat to VLMs across diverse tasks, its effectiveness is constrained by poor transferability across different model architectures.
 This limitation hinders its applicability in real-world attack scenarios.
 Also, the difficulty of manipulation escalates for \name as the length of the target output sequence grows.
+Using momentum slightly increases per-iteration runtime but greatly improves overall efficiency.
 In the future, we will focus on enhancing the efficiency and transferability of \name and developing black-box adversarial attack techniques.